 The application client classes are not in a package, so you can

-compile the BankApp
+compile the BankApp class

 as shown below.
-The EventHandle
+The EventHandle and DataModel

 classes are compiled at the same time because BankApp

-references EventHandle
+references EventHandle and EventHandle

-references DataModel
+references DataModel.

 javac BankApp.java